 If you’re a fan of meat-heavy dishes, then you’re going to enjoy Mongolian food.
 Listed below are ten traditional dishes to try on your next trip to Mongolia.

-Buuz refers to traditional meat-filled Mongolian dumplings.
-It’s a Mongolian national dish that’s typically consumed to celebrate the Lunar New Year.
+There’s no better way to start this list of traditional Mongolian foods than with buuz, a popular meat-filled Mongolian dumpling.
+It’s a Mongolian national dish that’s typically consumed to celebrate the Lunar New Year (Tsagaan Sar).

 In Mongolia, you’ll find buuz in many forms.
 They get their names from how they’re folded and shaped like “flower buuz”, “sheep buzz”, or “lazy buuz”.
 As their names suggest, flower buuz resembles a flower while lazy buuz is the easiest and quickest to make.

-Bansh refers to a smaller type of Mongolian dumpling, about half the size of the average buuz.
-It can be steamed and eaten on its own or added to soups.
+Like buuz, bansh is one of the most popular Mongolian foods.
+It refers to a smaller type of Mongolian dumpling, about half the size of the average buuz.
+It can be steamed and eaten on its own or added to Mongolian soups.

 To prepare, a sheep’s tail is cut into pieces and then fried.
 Once it turns a golden brown color, a bit of flour is added to fry in the tail’s fat.
 Water is then added and brought to a boil.